Robert Wesley Knighton: Trial

 Knighton, Brittain, and Williams were each charged with two counts of first degree murder in Missouri and Oklahoma.
 During a preliminary hearing, Brittain, who the court ruled would be tried as an adult, said he and Williams were stupid for having ever agreed to accompany Knighton.
 Brittain and Williams discussed their hope that Knighton would be willing to take most of the blame for the murders since he was the ringleader.

-While in jail awaiting trial, Knighton punched a Native American man who was placed in his cell, and threatened to kill him if the man was returned to his cell.
+While in jail awaiting trial, Knighton, a confessed member of the Aryan Brotherhood punched a Native American man who was placed in his cell, and threatened to kill him if the man was returned to his cell.
+Knighton later admitted to having assaulted black inmates in prison.

 In exchange for leniency, Brittain and Williams agreed to testify against Knighton.
 Brittain pleaded guilty to two counts of first degree murder and Williams pleaded guilty to two counts of being an accessory to murder after the fact.
 Brittain received two concurrent life terms with parole eligibility and Williams received two concurrent 15-year sentences.

 Prosecutors sought a death sentence for Knighton.
-His lawyer had planned to try to blame either Brittain or Williams for the murders on the grounds that they had to advance themselves in the ranks of the white supremacist gang of which Knighton was a member, however, Knighton admitted responsibility for the murders saying "I know they're going to kill me over this deal.
+His lawyer had planned to try blaming either Brittain or Williams for the murders on the grounds that they had to advance themselves in the ranks of Knighton's white supremacist gang.
+However, Knighton admitted responsibility for the murders saying, "I know they're going to kill me over this deal.
 I just don't want the kids to take the heat for it."

 Knighton was convicted of two counts of first degree murder in 50 minutes, and was sentenced to death after four hours of deliberations.